Page Designer

 The merchant can edit the category value and assign it to something other than the value the page is using.
 For example, the merchant can specify that the banner component uses the category mens-clothing regardless of the category assigned to the page.

-As the SFRA reference component is implemented, the merchant can also override attributes of the component separately from the dynamic category attribute.
-For example, the merchant can specify that regardless of the category, the banner always displays an image for women's shoes and handbags.
+Merchants can also override component attributes separately from the dynamic category.
+For example, the banner can always display an image for women's shoes and handbags regardless of category.

 Aspect attributes are passed to the page through the Page.renderPage() method that takesaspectAttributes.